-- a) The width of the lot will determine the ability of the site to provide zero lot lines as demonstrated at Figure E7.8389. - b) Where only one side of a lot can provide a zero lot line, then Figure E7.883 will be used to determine which of those boundaries accommodates that zero lot line. - c) The location of a zero lot line is to be determined primarily by topography and should be on the low side of the lot to minimise water penetration and termite issues.
-Other factors to consider include dwelling design, adjoining dwellings, landscape features, street trees, vehicle crossovers and the lot orientation. - d) A maintenance easement of at least 900mm is to be provided on the boundary adjacent to the zero lot line. - e) Fascias, gutters, downpipes, eaves (up to 450mm wide) and chimneys flues may encroach into the side setback. - f) No windows are provided in zero lot line walls.
+- a) The width of the lot will determine the ability of the site to provide zero lot lines as demonstrated at Figure E7.83. - b) Where only one side of a lot can provide a zero lot line, then Figure E7.83 will be used to determine which of those boundaries accommodates that zero lot line. - c) The location of a zero lot line is to be determined primarily by topography and should be on the low side of the lot to minimise water penetration and termite issues.
+Other factors to consider include dwelling design, adjoining dwellings, landscape features, street trees, vehicle crossovers and the lot orientation. - d) A maintenance easement of at least 900mm is to be provided on the boundary adjacent to the zero lot line. - e) Fascias, gutters, downpipes, eaves (up to 450mm wide) and chimneys flues may encroach into the side setback. - f) No windows are provided in zero lot line walls orsion for a) To achieve a high standard of residential amenity; and ordination of the second secon b) To protect reasonable amenity expectations of neighbouring sites.